contensis/docs-management-http/key-concepts/validations.md

 ## Create/Update
 Validations are only executed on entry create and update when a value has been set.
 If there is no value set, the validation is ignored.
+Messages are optional and if not specified, a default validation error message is returned from the API.

 - [MaxLength](#maxlength)
 - [MinLength](#minlength)
 - [Min](#min)